AbdelrhmanBassiouny/AbdelrhmanBassiouny.github.io/_posts/2020-4-27-FFT-Intuition-and-Python-Implementations.md

     if np.log2(sz) % 1 > 0:
         raise ValueError("must be a power of 2")

-    # Now we just move level by level from bottom to top of the recursion tree.
+    # Now we just move level by level in the recursion tree.
-    # Calculating all the level at once, instead of recursively moving through the level pairs/dfts.
+    # Calculating all the level at once,
+    # instead of recursively moving through the level pairs/dfts.
     # while also making use of the symmetry of the dft as before.
     while f.shape[0] < sz:
-        # size of the dft at this level (i.e. number of samples / frequencies) = 2 * size of previous level.
+        # number of frequencies at this level = 2 * size of previous level.
         n = 2 * f.shape[0]

-        # Get all the even and the odd pairs of the recursion tree at this level.
+        # Get even and odd pairs of recursion tree at this level.
         f_even = f[:, : f.shape[1] // 2] # first half is the even pairs
         f_odd = f[:, f.shape[1] // 2:] # second half is the odd pairs

-        # calculate the complex term for the first half part of the dft (i.e. interval=[0, n // 2) ).
+        # calculate the complex term for the first half frequencies
         c_k = np.exp(-2j * np.pi * np.arange(n // 2) / n).reshape(n // 2, 1)

-        # And here we make use of the symmetry of the dft, and calculate 2nd half from 1st half even and odd terms.
+        # And here we make use of the symmetry to calculate 2nd half.
         f = np.vstack([f_even + c_k * f_odd,
                        f_even - c_k * f_odd])
     return f.ravel()